petewilkins/BoilerRoom/README.md

 # BoilerRoom

-This is a native iOS and Android application that displays my favourite 5 sets from the [BoilerRoom YouTube Channel](https://www.youtube.com/user/brtvofficial).
+This is a native iOS and Android application that displays my favourite 5 sets from the [Boiler Room YouTube Channel](https://www.youtube.com/user/brtvofficial).

 ![alt text](http://i.imgur.com/WLC34kt.png)